wpears/webmap-training/Readme.md

     -The DOM is a tree of nodes, with methods for accessing siblings, children, parents, and querying for specific nodes -Whiteboard example of tree of nodes
       -Walkthrough of the nodes of a page
-    -Javascript has a global object where various methods are provided and where global functions and variables are stored.
+      -Show the different functions/properties avaiale on window/document/elements -Javascript has a global object where various methods are provided and where global functions and variables are stored.
-    -In the browser this object is called window, and provides access to the DOM, including the root node document -With access to the DOM from Javascript, one can make interactive pages
+    -In the browser this object is called window, and provides access to the DOM, including the root node document which gives us access to the root html element.
+    -With access to the DOM from Javascript, one can make interactive pages

   -page vs. app